 An underage Shields posed in CK jeans and a shirt that was buttoned in just one spot.
-The infamous ad received criticism for promoting “kiddie porn,” but Shields and the designer gained unprecedented visibility.
+The infamous ad received criticism for promoting an inappropriate image of an underage model but Shields and the designer gained unprecedented visibility.
 However, that wasn’t the most risqué photoshoot Shields had done.

-When she was 10, she posed nude for a set of images called “Woman in a Child” taken by photographer Gary Gross with her mother’s consent.
+When she was 10, she posed in her birthday suit for a set of images called “Woman in a Child” taken by photographer Gary Gross with her mother’s consent.
 The photos were meant to be used in the Playboy Press publication Sugar ‘n’ Spice.
 Some of those were full-frontal images taken in a bathtub.

 Shields was tied up in litigation as a result of those photographs.
-But a U.S. court had ruled that a child artist was bound by the contract signed by their guardian, and the images didn’t violate child pornography laws.
+But a U.S. court had ruled that a child artist was bound by the contract signed by their guardian, and the images didn’t violate any laws.

 Shields went on to continue her modeling career and ventured into acting.
-Even her initial roles were controversial for her nude scenes, which again raised child pornography concerns.
+Even her initial roles were controversial for her nude scenes, which again led to age-inappropriate representation.

 After the death of Hugh Hefner, some Twitter users are rolling their eyes that the Playboy mogul is being glorified.
-While it was true that he spearheaded a revolution, some Twitterati can’t agree on his greatness after he published nude pictures of a 10-year-old Shields and an 11-year-old Eva Ionesco.
+While it was true that he spearheaded a revolution, some Twitterati can’t agree on his greatness after he published pictures of a 10-year-old Shields and an 11-year-old Eva Ionesco without a stitch.

-Ionesco was the youngest Playboy model ever who later sued her mother for allowing her to be photographed nude as a child.
+Ionesco was the youngest Playboy model ever who later sued her mother for allowing her to be photographed bare bodied as a child.
 Shields went on to appear on the cover of Playboy, fresh-faced at the age of 21 in the December 1986 issue.

 Now, Shields is at the height of her career, looking good as ever.
 The Princeton graduate has two daughters, 14-year-old Rowan and 11-year-old Grier.
 And, she isn’t pushing them into modeling so soon.